gigamono/standards/README.md

 - Extensions to build

+  - High Difficulty

     - E-Commerce (for creating stores) - Freemium
-  - Theming (for creating themes) - Free
     - CMS [Multilingual] (for managing content) - Free
-  - Workspace Auth (Special Extension, gets updated by the system) - Free
-  - Security Audit (checks for XSS, Data leak, etc.) - Free
-  - SEO (like Yoast or RankMath) - Freemium
+    - Email Marketing (for managing email accounts) - Freemium
     - Analytics (mix of Google Analytics and HotJar) - Freemium
     - Copilot (with OpenAI Codex) - Freemium
       - Copy writing
     - Testing (on save, on commit, on preview, etc.) - Free
       - Unit Tests (for logic)
       - Integration Tests (for backend logic)
       - End to End Tests (for interactions)
+    - Debugger - Free
     - Social Media - Freemium
     - Forum - Freemium
+    - Animation - Free

+  - Mid Difficulty

+    - Security Audit (checks for XSS, Data leak, etc.) - Free
+    - SEO (like Yoast or RankMath) - Freemium

+  - Low Difficulty

+    - Theming (for creating themes) - Free
+    - Workspace Auth (Special Extension, gets updated by the system) - Free

 - Security
   - Permissions are static snippets.
 They are removed when a user accepts them before runtime.